Halfbyte-Media/shorts-track-skipper/PUBLISH.md

 ## Automated Build Process

 The GitHub Action automatically creates a release package whenever you push a version tag.
+It runs `npm ci && npm run build:chrome` to copy the contents of `core/` into `build/chrome/`, then zips that folder.
 No API credentials needed!

 ## Publishing a New Version